Passadumkeag, Maine

 Passadumkeag is a town on the east bank of the Penobscot River at the confluence with the Passadumkeag River in Penobscot County, Maine, United States.
 The population was 356 at the 2020 census.
 Passadumkeag is a word of the Penobscot people meaning "quick water".

+History

+The name "Passadumkeag" derives from the Penobscot language and means "quick water".
+The area was originally inhabited by the Penobscot Nation, who used the river and surrounding forests for hunting, fishing, and travel.
+European-American settlement began in the early 19th century, with sawmills established along the river to process timber floated downstream.